mustansarfiaz/SAT/readme.md

 ```
 @inproceedings{fiaz2022sat,
   title={SAT: Scale-Augmented Transformer for Person Search},
-  author={Fiaz, Mustansar and Cholakkal, Hisham and Narayan, Rao Muhammad and Khan, Fahad Shahbaz},
+  author={Fiaz, Mustansar and Cholakkal, Hisham and Anwar, Rao Muhammad and Khan, Fahad Shahbaz},
   booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision},
   year={2022}
 }